 The Highlights of Driving the Full Length of Route 66 from Chicago to Santa Monica

 Driving Route 66 from Chicago to Los Angeles is on many people’s list-of-things-to-do-before-you-die.
-In 2014, my husband and I celebrated a ‘special’ birthday by doing just that.
+My husband and I celebrated a ‘special’ birthday by doing this road trip.
 We took 3 weeks to drive 2450 miles, using 6 tanks of gas, crossing 8 states and staying in 13 different hotel rooms.

 How to Get on Route 66 from the UK

 As we’re from the UK, we booked Virgin Atlantic flights from Heathrow direct to Chicago, with return flights from Los Angeles 22 days later.
 With the time booked off work, and these flights fully paid for, we had our timescale to work to.
 You could do it a lot quicker, but we wanted to savour this ‘trip of a lifetime’.

 We took our time watching a documentary with Billy Conolly and reading travel guides so we knew what we wanted to see and where we would like to stay.
 Chicago looked like a fun city, and as we knew jet lag took its toll too, we booked 4 nights at the Palmer House, right in the ‘Loop’ just a few blocks from Millennium Park and Lake Michegan.
 It turned out to be a perfect choice, easy to walk around and close to the subway station too.
 Places to eat right next door and a Starbucks on the ground floor meant we were sorted for meals.

 Then, we thought we’d book the end of our holiday, and as it was to be in LA, we again chose to reserve 4 nights to give us time to sight-see.
 The Hilton at Universal was a nice hotel, great pool and really handy for Universal, it was a little out of the way for other things - but there was a subway at the end of the road and Hollywood was only 3 stops away.